Canadian Wildlife Federation: Affiliates and partners

 The Canadian Wildlife Federation works with all levels of the Government of Canada in addition to businesses for the purpose of meeting their goals, which are to increase awareness for the welfare of wildlife in Canada.
 The CWF works with provincial and territorial governments, federal agencies, organizations and Environment Canada.
 Some national partners include: Canadian Wildlife Service, Parks Canada, Royal Botanical Gardens (Ontario) and Atlas of Canada.
 The many partners of the CWF provide financial support and aid with resources to help protect wildlife.
 The financial support and resources that these partners offer help to increase awareness and stewardship of wildlife preservation in Canada.

-The Canadian Wildlife Federation works with Boomerang Tools.
-Boomerang Tools is a Canadian tool company that focuses on reducing, reusing and recycling.
-They have developed an Ecological Program, where old tools are recycled for credit and sent to a local metal recycling plant.
-All proceeds from the tool-recycling program are donated to the CWF to conduct projects and research.

 In 2010, the Canadian Wildlife Federation organized the first annual "Walk for Wildlife".
 This walk runs during National Wildlife Week (April 10–16).
 The purpose of this walk is to raise awareness about sustainable forest management and conservation of habitats for Canadian wildlife.
 The walk runs across Canada, where communities host local events.
 All of this can be made possible because of the many partners and sponsors of the CWF.